Super Lawyers

 We pulled some personal injury cases that involved Costco.
 Costco certainly has claims in Maryland.
 But few lawsuits are getting filed.
 Even fewer are going to trial.

-• 2019, Tennessee: $328,140 Verdict – Plaintiff, an adult female, was shopping at defendant Costco store when she was struck in the back by shopping cart pushed by one of the store’s employees.
-Plaintiff reportedly suffered a ruptured disc at L5, aggravation of a pre-existing rupture or bulge at L4, contusions and Cauda Equina Syndrome, resulting in limb paralysis and the need for multiple surgeries.
+• 2019, Tennessee: $328,140 Verdict – The plaintiff, an adult female, was shopping at a Costco store when she was struck in the back by a shopping cart by an employee.
+The plaintiff reportedly suffered a ruptured disc at L5, aggravation of a pre-existing rupture or bulge at L4, contusions, and Cauda Equina Syndrome, resulting in limb paralysis and the need for multiple surgeries.
 Costco denied liability and took the case to trial.
-A jury awarded $328k, but found Costco was only 40% at fault so under Tennessee’s comparative fault rule the award was reduced to $196k.
+A jury awarded $328,000 but found Costco was only 40% at fault, so under Tennessee’s fault rule, the award was reduced to $196,000.

 • 2015, Washington: $80,667 Verdict – The plaintiff wants to purchase a safe at Costco.
 It weighs approximately 300 pounds, prompting the man to ask for assistance from store employees.
 When only one employee arrives, the plaintiff asks for another.
 He is told that no other employees are available.
-But the employees says that he will have to assist in carrying the safe.
+But the employee says that he will have to assist in carrying the safe.
 When he goes to lift the safe, the employee shifts it without giving any warning to the plaintiff, causing his arm to “pop.”
-Soon, the plaintiff’s arm begins to turn purple and he is unable to straighten it.
+He is now unable to straighten it.
 He sues Costco, claiming that they should have carried the safe to his vehicle.
-The jury returns a verdict of $80,667, which is then deducted by 50% for the plaintiff’s contributory negligence.
+The jury returns a verdict of $80,667, which is then deducted by 50% for the contributory negligence.

-• 2015, Illinois: $125,000 Settlement – A retired newspaper manager was walking into a Costco to make copies of his daughter’s wedding photos when he steps on a curb that was recently painted with high-gloss paint.
+• 2015, Illinois: $125,000 Settlement – A retired newspaper manager was walking into a Costco to make copies of his daughter’s photos when he stepped on a curb that was recently painted with high-gloss paint.
 The man slips on the paint, hitting his head when he falls to the ground.
 He sustains a fractured orbital bone.
-He sues Costco, claiming that the store was negligent in its care of the curb.
+He sues Costco, claiming that the store was negligent in caring for the curb.
 He alleged that it was standard practice to use paint on walking areas that create friction, and Costco deviated from standard practice by using high-gloss paint.
 He further alleges that another customer had previously slipped on the paint, so Costco was on notice of the condition.
-On the first day of trial, the parties reached a settlement for $125,000.
+On the first day of the trial, the plaintiff received a $125,000 slip-and-fall settlement offer that she accepted.

-• 2012, California: $414,868 Verdict – A middle-aged notary is shopping at Costco when she slips on a foreign substance in the food court.
+• 2012, California: $414,868 Verdict – A middle-aged notary shops at Costco when she slips on a foreign substance in the food court.
 She sustains a patella fracture of her right knee and is taken to a hospital where she undergoes an open reduction.
-She makes a good recovery, but claims that she may develop arthritis in her leg because of the fall.
-She sues Costco, alleging that several employees observed the hazard and took no action.
+She makes a good recovery but claims that she may develop arthritis in her leg because of the fall.
+She sues Costco, alleging several employees observed the hazard and took no action.
 She is ultimately successful, with the jury awarding her $414,868.

 Hiring a Maryland Lawyer for Your Claim

-The attorneys at Miller & Zois have a wealth of experience when it comes to personal injury cases, especially premises liability.
+The attorneys at Miller & Zois have a wealth of experience in personal injury lawsuits, especially premises liability claims which is mostly what we see with Costco as a defendant.
 If you or a loved one has been injured in an accident that occurred at Costco, call us at 800-553-8082 or get a free online consultation.

 Client Reviews